 The commercial advantages of learning Japanese are obvious and on the rise.
-But even if your Japanese never reaches a level of proficiency enabling you to do business in Japanese, your Japanese hosts and associates with appreciate your efforts.
+But even if your Japanese never reaches a level of proficiency enabling you to do business in Japanese, your Japanese host and associates will appreciate your efforts.
 They, after all, had to learn English.
 You did not have to learn Japanese.
 Yet.